akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/feature-summary.md

 ## Replicated Event Sourcing over gRPC

-You would use Replicated Event Sourcing over gRPC for entities that can be updated in more than one geographical location.
+You would use Replicated Event Sourcing over gRPC for entities that can be updated in more than one geographical location, such as different cloud regions.
 This makes it possible to implement patterns such as active-active and hot standby.

 Replicated Event Sourcing gives: